Cane toad: Predators

 Many species prey on the cane toad and its tadpoles in its native habitat, including the broad-snouted caiman (Caiman latirostris), the banded cat-eyed snake (Leptodeira annulata), eels (family Anguillidae), various species of killifish, and Paraponera clavata (bullet ants).

 Predators outside the cane toad's native range include the rock flagtail (Kuhlia rupestris), some species of catfish (order Siluriformes), some species of ibis (subfamily Threskiornithinae), the whistling kite (Haliastur sphenurus), the rakali (Hydromys chrysogaster), the black rat (Rattus rattus) and the water monitor (Varanus salvator).
 The tawny frogmouth (Podargus strigoides) and the Papuan frogmouth (Podargus papuensis) have been reported as feeding on cane toads; some Australian crows (Corvus spp.) have also learned strategies allowing them to feed on cane toads, such as using their beak to flip toads onto their backs.
 Kookaburras also prey on the amphibians.

 Opossums of the genus Didelphis likely can eat cane toads with impunity.
 Meat ants are unaffected by the cane toads' toxins, so are able to kill them without reaction.
 The cane toad's normal response to attack is to stand still and let its toxin kill or repel the attacker, which allows the ants to attack and eat the toad.
 Saw-shelled turtles have also been seen successfully and safely eating cane toads.

-In Australia rakali (Australian water rats) in two years learnt how to eat cane toads safely.
+In Australia, rakali (Australian water rats) learnt in two years how to eat cane toads safely.
 They select the largest toads, turn them over, remove the poisonous gallbladder, and eat the heart and other organs with "surgical precision".
 They remove the toxic skin and eat the thigh muscle.
 Other animals such as crows and kites turn cane toads inside out and eat non-poisonous organs, also thus avoiding the skin.